 Edinburgh is the capital city of Scotland, once the capital of the Kingdom of Scotland, and the city that best embodies Scottish style.
 It is the UK’s second most important financial centre and tourist city after London.
 You’ll find many top things to see in Scotland and exciting things to do in Edinburgh; whether you’re a history buff, a cultural explorer, or a nature lover, Edinburgh has it all.
 Edinburgh has a long history, and many historic buildings have survived.
 Edinburgh’s Old Town and New Town are both UNESCO World Heritage Sites.
 You’ll find attractions, shops, cultural venues, and great food in beautiful Edinburgh.
 Prepare for our ultimate guide as we take you through Edinburgh!

 Edinburgh is a famous tourist destination in Scotland, and this ancient city is dotted with attractions worldwide.
+Students can find many of the best things to do in Edinburgh.
 It is a stunning city with diverse tourist attractions in Edinburgh, Scotland, where you can stroll through royal palaces, cobblestone lanes, elegant Georgian architecture and castles perched on dormant volcanoes.

 Edinburgh Castle